UFC Fight Night: Hendricks vs Thompson: Predictions & Analysis

 A few statistical edges stand out.
 Thompson throws significantly more leather — a 0.7 sig. strike per minute gap.
 Hendricks is far more active with takedowns, averaging 2.6 more per 15 minutes.
 Thompson has tighter striking defense, making opponents miss more often.

 The Pick: Johny Hendricks over Stephen Thompson.
-The model gives Hendricks a slight nod at 58% — this could easily go either way.
-Notably, the betting market has Thompson at 30% implied while our model sees 42% — a 12-point disagreement that could signal value.
+This is essentially a pick'em.
+The model nudges toward Hendricks at 53%, but there's almost nothing separating these two.
+Notably, the betting market has Thompson at 30% implied while our model sees 47% — a 17-point disagreement that could signal value.

 Roy Nelson vs Jared Rosholt